 “Having the ability to study patient care pathways and conditions before and after exposure to a medical device is crucial to understanding how those devices perform outside of the controlled clinical trial setting,” said Dr. Rick Kuntz, SVP of strategic scientific operations at Medtronic.
 “By partnering together, Mercy and Medtronic have set out to create a comprehensive and economical evidence generation model that ultimately allows patients to benefit from the latest therapies and technologies as early as possible.”

-While patients are the most important beneficiaries, the paradigm-shifting potential of MTS’ RWE Insights Network creates value for each of its stakeholders.
+The potential of MTS’ RWE Insights creates value for each of its stakeholders.